pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

     save_human()
 {% endhighlight %}

-I am sure saving a human being will not be as simple as the code mentioned above.
+I am sure saving a human being will not be as simple as the pseudocode mentioned above.
 Also, we completely ignore the robot kinematics, which relates to the motion of all the machine components in the robot joints that allow the robot to reach a particular location.
 This raises more questions than it answers.
 This is because we still think of robots with multiple actuators on their joints, allowing them to do more.
 *Human beings* do not have motors in our elbow.
 So, what if we invent a series of artificial fibres for a robot body capable of movement by electric currents.